awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 ### Adding an IAM Trust Policy to your Role<a name="iam-trust-policy"></a>

 You can create an IAM trust policy that enables AWS Config to assume a role and use it to track your resources\.
-For more information about trust policies, see [Assuming a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/roles-assume-role.html) in the* IAM User Guide*\.
+For more information about trust policies, see [Roles terms and concepts](https://docs.aws.amazon.com/IAM/latest/UserGuide/d_roles_terms-and-concepts.html) in the* IAM User Guide*\.

 The following is an example trust policy for AWS Config roles: